davs3275/sbs/med/collier.md

 for it.
 To take him altogether, there was nothing of ruggedness, immodesty, or eagerness in his temper.
 Neither did he ever seem to drudge and sweat at the helm.
-Things were dispatched at leisure, and without being felt ; and yet the administration was carried on without confusion, with great order, force, and uni- formity.
-Upon the whole, what was told of Socrates is applicable to him ; for he was so much master of himself, that he could either take or leave those conveniences of life with respect to which most people are either uneasy without them, or intemperate with them.
+Things were dispatched at leisure, and without being felt; and yet the administration was carried on without confusion, with great order, force, and uni- formity.
+Upon the whole, what was told of Socrates is applicable to him; for he was so much master of himself, that he could either take or leave those conveniences of life with respect to which most people are either uneasy without them, or intemperate with them.
 Now, to hold on with fortitude in one condition and sobriety in the other is a proof of a great